Launch Your Online Business in Just 7 Days

 It sparked an interest in the young Grant Cardone, and by the age of 15, he was hooked, line and sinker into “this real estate thing” as he likes to call it.

-In fact, to this day, Grant Cardone enjoys taking his wife and children to shop for real estate properties.
+In fact, to this day, Grant Cardone enjoys taking his wife and children to shop for real estate.

-By the age of 16, he knew exactly what he wanted out of this life; to build wealth, but even he couldn’t predict how big his net worth would come to be in 2020.
+By the age of 16, he knew exactly what he wanted out of this life; to build wealth, but even he couldn’t predict how big his net worth would come to be.

 However, building wealth isn’t easy, and in his journey to becoming a multi-millionaire, Cardone faced more than his fair share of curveballs.